Dry Bar, an awesome cocktail bar in San Sebastian

 San Sebastian has no lack of great bars to choose from, spilling out into the charming alleyways of the Old Town from seemingly every other doorway.
 Whether you're after sangria, some great Spanish red wine, a chilled beer or a glass of txakoli - the quintessential sparkling white wine native to the Basque Country - San Sebastian has you sorted.

 And as for cocktails, there are tons of great places to chill out with your favourite libation.
 When it comes to high-end watering holes though, there really is only one choice - the Dry Bar by Javier de las Muelas (he of Dry Martini fame - the Barcelona speakeasy which is a permanent fixture on the World's Best Bars list).

 And so on a Thursday evening after yet another delicious pintxo meal, as the evening is winding down, we decide to grab a little night cap before calling it a night ourselves.

-There is only 1 other table taken when we arrive in the Dry bar.
+There is only 1 other table taken when we arrive in the Dry Martini Bar.
 2 chicly dressed Spanish women are in what appears to be a deep conversation, heads together over a bottle of wine.
 We make ourselves comfortable a few tables down as the barman walks over with the menus.

 The Dry Bar is a plush space, in what is possibly San Sebastian's most luxurious hotel - the Maria Cristina Luxury Collection hotel.
 The ambiance in the bar is high-gloss 1920's glamour and sophistication, the black-and-white photographs contributing to the sense of nostalgia.

 As for the cocktails, in what is true Dry Martini style, the cocktails aim to be sensory experiences rather than simply drinks, the visuals and aromas contributing to the overall impression.